saaamxzy/ZillowHousingAnalysis/README.md

 - Database used: oracle db
 - NoSQL used: not yet
-- Server: Amazon Web Services (AWS)
+- Server: Amazon Web Services (AWS) RDS